theriverman/django-minio-backend/README.md

 This command connects to the configured MinIO server and checks if all buckets defined in `settings.py`. <br>
 In case a bucket is missing or its configuration differs, it gets created and corrected.

+**Note:** The on-start consistency check equals to manually calling `python manage.py initialize_buckets`. <br>
+It is recommended to turn *off* this feature during development by setting `MINIO_CONSISTENCY_CHECK_ON_START` to `False`, because this operation can noticeably slow down Django's boot time when many buckets are configured.

 ### Reference Implementation
 For a reference implementation, see [Examples](examples).

 ## Behaviour
 The following list summarises the key characteristics of **django-minio-backend**:
+  * STORAGES introduced in Django 5.1 enables configuring multiple storage backends with great customisation.
+    * MEDIA and STATIC files must be configured separate and the latter must be named `staticfiles` explicitly.
+    * STATIC files are stored in a single bucket managed via `MINIO_STATIC_FILES_BUCKET`.
+    * STATIC files are **public** by default and must remain public to avoid certain Django admin errors.
   * Bucket existence is **not** checked on a save by default.
     To enable this guard, set `MINIO_BUCKET_CHECK_ON_SAVE = True` in your `settings.py`.
   * Bucket existences are **not** checked on Django start by default.